VincentBailly/yarn-strict/README.md

 # yarn-strict

-Drop in replacement for `yarn install` for repositories using yarn@v1.
+Drop in replacement for `yarn install` for repositories using workspaces with yarn@v1.
 Why?
 It adds more strictness which prevent many phantom dependency issues.

 Usage: